WelcomeToThursday/WTT-Campaigns/contributing/build-deployment.md

 ## Retired server tests

 The isolated server lifecycle scripts and profile-storage server runner have been removed.
 Do not create or use an isolated SPT runtime for this workflow.
 Existing `tools/test_*.py` and `tools/test_*.cjs` server fixtures remain historical references, with their synthetic-profile safeguards intact; they are not current validation commands and must never be redirected to installed profiles.
 Existing ignored `Testing/` state is left untouched.
-Historical route and restart counts in feature documents describe previous runs, not checks executed by the current workflow.

 Use offline Tests, client assembly compatibility checks, `pwsh -File tools/test_deployment.ps1` and `pwsh -File tools/test_rename_deployment.ps1` for file-only deployment regression checks.
 These temporary files are under `artifacts/deployment-tests/` and `artifacts/rename-deployment-tests/`; no runtime is copied or launched.
 In-game visual or live behavior acceptance remains a user-controlled activity and must be reported separately from offline verification.